7 Signs You’re Stuck in a Mediocre Mindset and How to Change It

 - Opportunities

-Long-term thinking also helps people tolerate short-term discomfort more effectively, because they’re not only focused on how something feels right now, but on what it contributes to in the future.
+Long-term thinking also makes it easier to tolerate short-term discomfort because your focus isn’t only on how something feels right now, but also on what it contributes to in the future.

 And that broader perspective often makes it easier to stay consistent, even when progress feels slow.